Will crayons melt in the sun? If so, how long will it take?

-We set out to find the answer to that question one day with a melting crayons science activity.
+We set out to find the answer to that question one day with a melting crayon science experiment.

 It took a bit of patience and some problem solving.
 But, in the end, our science brains found an answer.

-We began our experiment by gathering supplies and asking a few questions.
+We began our melting crayon science experiment by gathering supplies and asking a few questions.

 The experiment itself was fun, but I wanted to challenge my girls to think like scientists during our experiment.